 If your laptop battery has worked for many years then it is recommended that you must switch to a new one, which helps to release the pain of laptop overheating.

-Also Let’s change the power plan settings to use minimum processor state to prevent overheating.
+Also, Let’s change the power plan settings to use a minimum processor state to prevent overheating.

 Reducing the maximum processor state for your laptop (both when it is on battery or when the power cable is plugged in), reduces the processor’s performance a notch (depending on your settings) and prevents it from being used at optimum potential by an application or game, which will reduce thermal heating.
 For example, if you are playing a game that is consuming 100% of your processor’s capacity, then it may also result in heating up your system, whereas reducing the battery power state to, say 80%, can resolve this problem, and also result in battery power conservation.